mantidproject/mantid/docs/source/algorithms/D7YIGPositionCalibration-v1.rst

 Currently the algorithm is focused on the D7 instrument that has three detector banks and a monitor, and all of them can move individually.
 The detector position and wavelength calibration have to be checked each time the used wavelength is changed, since the instrument has to be manually moved into a different parking position around the monochromator.

+The property `MaskedBinsRange` allows to mask multiple :math:`2\theta` ranges of the :math:`2\theta` scan.
+If the number of provided arguments is even, arguments will be paired and the angular range between the first and the second element of the pair will be masked, and for all pairs.
+In the case where the number of arguments is odd, the first argument is assumed to be a lower cut-off, and all :math:`2\theta` detector positions below that value will be masked.

 Calibration method
 ##################